Guiimartinho/vhdl-risc-processor/README.md

 See LICENSE file for more details.

 ##Overview##
-VRISC is a 32-bit, little-endian Harvard architecture. <br>
+VRISC is a 32-bit, little-endian Harvard architecture RISC processor. <br>
 It uses a fixed-length, 32-bit instruction format, with six addressing modes:
 <table>
   <tr>